chfont/RowanVm/language.md

 # Language Specification

+### Attributes
+The language currently supports 2 attributes, which change the virtual machine's structure.
+Syntax: `{ attribute_name value }`, where value is a positive integer.

+stack_size: Number of words to use for the stack.
+A word is 4 bytes.
+Default is 512 bytes.

+mem_size: Number of words (4 bytes) to use for the memory.
+Default is 4kB.

 #### Registers

 There are 16 registers, each of which can hold an integer (4 bytes).
 Registers are named by r[letter],